thunlp/OpenNE/README.md

 ## Comparisons with other implementations

+Running environment: CPU: Intel(R) Xeon(R) CPU E5-2620 v3 @ 2.40GHz

 We show the node classification results of various methods in different datasets.
-We set the dimension of vectors = 128, **p=1, q=1** in node2vec and **kstep=4** in GraRep .
+We set representation dimension to 128, **kstep=4** in GraRep and **p=1, q=1** in node2vec.

-GCN is an approach for semi-supervised learning on graph-structured data.
-GCN performs batch gradient descent using the full dataset for every training iteration, so it can't work with GPU on a large dataset.
-And GCN is suitable for the dataset whose nodes have features.
-In Cora, we use 10% data to train our model.
-For TADW, we use SVM as classifier.

-CPU: Intel(R) Xeon(R) CPU E5-2620 v3 @ 2.40GHz
+Note that, both GCN(a semi-supervised NE model) and TADW need additonal text features as inputs.
+Thus, we evaluate these two models on Cora in which each node has text information.
+We use 10% labelled data to train GCN.

 [BlogCatalog](https://github.com/phanein/deepwalk/tree/master/example_graphs): 10312 nodes, 333983 edges, 39 labels,  undirected: